MCP Integration

 your AI assistant

 Hooklistener's MCP server gives Claude Code, Codex CLI, Cursor, and Windsurf direct access to your webhook infrastructure.
-Create endpoints, inspect payloads, and monitor uptime — without leaving the terminal.
+Create endpoints, automate actions, inspect payloads, monitor uptime, and store data — without leaving the terminal.

 AI Assistant